angelesmarin/Placenet-App-Backend/documentation/model_.md

 * once models are defined, they are used to perform CRUD opererations.

-We already make tables in our database, so the oal was to create models to match the structure in the table, **syncing** these sequelize models with our existing tables
+We already make tables in our database, so the goal was to create models to match the structure in the table, **syncing** these sequelize models with our existing tables